 How to Get to Rodakino, Crete

 From Chania’s International Ioannis Daskalogiannis Airport, Rodakino is slightly less than two hours drive.
 From the Nikos Kazantzakis Airport in Heraklion, the drive is also slightly less than two hours.
-Whichever airport you choose, you will find a rental center conveniently located directly at the airport.
+Whichever airport you choose, you will find a car rental depot conveniently located directly at the airport.
 Check the prices for car rental in Heraklion and car rental Chania airport with Rental Center Crete.
 If you choose to come by ferry, a car will meet you right at the port so you can be on the road in no time.

 Although it is possible to reach Rodakino by the public KTEL bus service, this is a very remote location.
 If you do want to get there by bus, you can find schedules here.
 Look for buses to nearby Chora Sfakion.